redtexts/texts/aflci_1949_aspects_of_the_russian_question.md

 title: Aspects of the Russian Question
 author: American Fraction of the Left Communist International
 date: 1949
 description: Written by D for the March-April 1949 issue of International Bulletin, the publication of the American Fraction of the Left Communist International.
-Punctuation errors in the text below were present in the original.
+Some errors in the text below were present in the original.
 keywords: USSR
 ...